 The fundamental difficulty in applying cost-efficient pricing to interconnection resources is arriving at an effective quantitative methodology (cost model) for estimating efficiency.
 A standard cost model approved by the Authority for use by all concessionaires can help to achieve this.
 Standard cost models go a long way in meeting the principles of equity, transparency and non-discrimination.
-It also reduces avenues for dispute consequent upon disagreement on cost-derivation methodologies."12
+It also reduces avenues for dispute consequent upon disagreement on cost-derivation methodologies."

-Recommendations of an Interconnection and Access Policy, Section 9, pp.37.
+&lt;sup>11 Recommendations of an Interconnection and Access Policy.
+Section 9. pp.37.